LawrenceOL/ideal-enigma/README.md

 ### **_Description_**

-This app serves as an amusement park ticketing service.
+This app serves as an amusement park ticketing service for the imaginary theme park Valhalla Land.
 To purchase a ticket, simply enter your information, click to confirm, and that's it!
 You're all ready to embark on the Nordic adventure of your dreams!

 <br>

-_(Add Structure & Logic Here Later)_

 ---